WangHelin1997/LibriLightMix-WHAMR/README.md

 # Generating the LibriLight-Mix dataset

-This script supports generating noisy and reverberant 2-speaker mixture audio for training with the Libri-Light dataset.
+This script supports generating noisy and reverberant 2-speaker mixture audio for training with the Libri-Light dataset, which can be served as training materials for large-scale robust speech separation.

 ## Python requirements